 )

 As expected the second scenario ( s2) has the lowest values for urban heat island, but not too far from the scenario s1 ( Table 5).
 Both present a reduction of approximated 50% in average urban heat island regarding the base scenario.
+The absolute reduction in degrees can also be compared to the average temperature in summer in the study area.
+In our case study, July 2022 had an average temperature of 28ºC.
+The reduction caused by UA would suppose a reduction of 3.5%.
 We can also generate a raster with the urban heat island for each scenario, like in Figure 2

 Table 5.
 Summary statistics of urban heat island effect in each scenario (in ⍛C).